Fleeting Beauty

 “Once we’ve dealt with the other tribe, you’ll be able to retreat to your sanctuaries.”

 “No,” Lander said as his head swung back and forth.
 With his brow sinking, Lander’s tongue ran along his teeth.
 “If we defeat our enemy today, we’ll embrace the momentary relief.
-However, another aggressor will step in to assume their place and again, I’ll be pulled away from embracing nature’s beauty.”
+However, another aggressor will step in to assume their place, and again, I’ll be pulled away from embracing nature’s beauty.”

 “Then use this inspiration to create a plan to disrupt the impending assault from Cedric and his packs.”

-With sorrowful eyes, Neville hooked his friend’s arm and hauled the shifter to his feet.
+With sorrowful eyes, Neville clasped his friend’s arm and hauled the shifter to his feet.
 “I understand your desire to bathe in beauty.
 Unfortunately, right now, there are duties that prevent you from indulging your desires.”

 With a groan, Neville paused beside a leafless tree.
 “If I’m missing the reason, please explain it.”